epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_species.md

 for the whole domain and are available for reuse on the right hand side of an expression.
 This is seen in the above example in the first two lines for the Electron species, where the number density is first set and then corrected.
-If you wish to specify the number density in parts per cubic metre then you can divide by the "cc" constant (see [here][Maths_parser__constants]).
+If you wish0 to specify the number density in parts per cubic centimetre then you can divide by the "cc" constant (see [here][Maths_parser__constants]).
 This parameter is mandatory. "density" is accepted as an alias.
 - `number_density_min` - Minimum particle number density in